safiqul/Portfolio-2/README.md

 The server/receiver can be invoked with:

-`python3 application.py -s -f Photo.jpg -m gbn`
+`python3 application.py -s -f Photo-recv.jpg -r gbn`

 If I want to skip an ack to trigger retransmission at the sender-side:

-`python3 application.py -s -f Photo.jpg -m gbn -t skipack`
+`python3 application.py -s -f Photo-recv.jpg -r gbn -t skipack`

 ### A simple file transfer client